DoryGuy/PythonUtilites/json/README.md

 ## example
-A simple example of how to create a json module to serialize and deserialize a class containing a custom class. field. it follows the examples in the official documentation for complex objects.
+A simple example of how to create a json module to serialize and deserialize a class containing a custom class.
+It follows the examples in the official documentation for complex objects.
 If this is all you need, you can just stop reading here.
 But if you have more complex needs, read on, and checkout the decorators module, and the json extentsions module.